RomanBel94/TrainingCounter/README.md

  * OC Linux or Windows on your computer;
  * C++ compiler with C++17 standard support
  * CMake version 3.8 or greater
- * Any supported generator, like "Make", "Ninja", etc.
+ * Any supported generator, like "Make", "Ninja" for Linux and "Visual Studio" for Windows.

 Build: